patrickjonathann/E-Commerce-Sales-Analysis/README.md

 # E-Commerce Transactions
 Here is the final SQL project that I have completed after participating in the Data Analysis: Fullstack Intensive Bootcamp organized by MySkill.
 The provided dataset originates from one of the e-commerce platforms in Indonesia (not real data).
-In this final project, I will explain the approach to querying the data and provide insights and solutions obtained from the dataset.
+In this final project, I will explain the approach to querying the data and provide insights obtained from the dataset.

 ## Dataset
 The data used is sourced from an E-Commerce dataset (not real data).
 Regarding the dataset explanation, it is as follows: